Duncan Forbes, 5th of Culloden: Role during the 1745 Rebellion

 Culloden Memorial erected in 1881 by a later Duncan Forbes.

 The failure of the 1719 Rising meant many Jacobites viewed the Stuart cause as hopeless and sought to return home.
 Pardoning them worked for the government, since it was clear the Highlands could not be governed without the co-operation of the clan chiefs.
 In addition, sales of confiscated property were either delayed by legal arguments or reduced by fictitious debts, with former rebels often aided in this process by their loyalist friends and neighbours.
 This built links of obligation and friendship between the two sides and explains the bitterness displayed after 1745 towards those like Lord George Murray, pardoned for their roles in 1715 and 1719.

 Although many Scots remained opposed to the 1707 Union and the malt tax and Porteous riots showed a lack of sensitivity by the London government, these were minor issues; Glasgow, centre of the 1725 protests, remained resolutely anti-Jacobite in 1745.
 In March 1743, the Highland-recruited 42nd Regiment or Black Watch was posted to Flanders to fight in the War of the Austrian Succession, despite Forbes warning this was contrary to an understanding their service was restricted to Scotland.
 A short-lived mutiny was suppressed and the regiment gained an impressive fighting record during the next few years.

-By 1737, the exiled Stuart claimant James Francis Edward was reportedly 'living quietly in Rome, having abandoned all hope of a restoration.'
+By 1737, the exiled Stuart claimant James Francis Edward Stuart was reportedly 'living quietly in Rome, having abandoned all hope of a restoration.'
 This changed in 1740 after the war placed Britain and France on opposing sides; Louis XV proposed a landing in England in early 1744 to restore the Stuarts, primarily to divert British resources from Flanders.
 As demonstrated in 1708 and 1719, threatening an invasion was far more cost effective than an actual one and the plan was abandoned after the French fleet was severely damaged by winter storms in March.

 After Culloden, Rebel Hunting by John Seymour Lucas, 1884; Forbes counselled against 'Unnecessary Severitys.'